 In addition, driving ability may be affected by other diabetes-related conditions, such as neuropathy (damage to your eyes, kidneys, nerves, etc.), motor or sensory function impairment or cardiovascular disease.

 A few precautions

-- Before leaving, watch for hypoglycemia symptoms.
-Make sure everything’s fine by testing your blood glucose levels.
+- Before getting behind the wheel, watch for hypoglycemia symptoms.
+Make sure everything’s fine by checking your blood glucose levels.

 - Keep your blood glucose meter and your equipment in a dark, cool place.